 The design is by Philip Sanderson, and is multi-layered to convey a strong sense of the passage of time and the changes which accompany it.

-Greetings cards (95p each) and postcards (20p each) featuring each of the five panels are available to purchase at Surrey History Centre.
+A set of postcards featuring each of the five panels for £1 are available to purchase at Surrey History Centre or via our online shop (postage and packing are extra).

 pre-Roman - Roman Panel